YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 -NOVERIFY is the default for -RECOVER -FORWARD and -ROLLBACK -FORWARD. -VERIFY is the default for RECOVER -FORWARD -NOCHECKTN. -VERIFY is also the default for all other MUPIP JOURNAL commands (including -RECOVER -BACKWARD and -ROLLBACK -BACKWARD).

--VERIFY when specified along with -FORWARD verifies the entire journal file For -NOVERIFY -FORWARD, only the tail of a journal file is verified for cross region integrity.
+-VERIFY when specified along with -FORWARD verifies the entire journal file.
+For -NOVERIFY -FORWARD, only the tail of a journal file is verified for cross-region integrity.
 In both cases, if -RECOVER is also specified, the forward play of journal records is done in a separate pass only after the verification pass is complete and error-free.

--VERIFY along with -BACKWARD verifies all journal records from the end of the journal file till the turn around point.
+-VERIFY along with -BACKWARD verifies all journal records from the end of the journal file until the turn around point.
 When -VERIFY -BACKWARD is specified along with -RECOVER or -ROLLBACK, backward processing involves two passes, the first pass to do the verification until the turn around point, and the second pass to apply before image (PBLK) records.

 When -NOVERIFY -BACKWARD is specified along with -RECOVER or -ROLLBACK, PBLKs are applied to the database in the same pass as the verification.
 This speeds up processing.
-But the disadvantage of this approach is that in the event of verification terminating in the middle of backward processing, there is no protection of cross-region integrity.
+The disadvantage of this approach is that in the event of verification terminating in the middle of backward processing, there is no protection for cross-region integrity.
 YottaDB recommends the use of -VERIFY (the default) when -BACKWARD is used with -RECOVER or -ROLLBACK.
 For -FORWARD, unless there is reason to suspect that the journal files have sustained structural damage, YottaDB suggests the use of -NOVERIFY (the default).

-When used independent of -RECOVER (or -ROLLBACK), -[NO]VERIFY option does not need database access.
-In this case the default is -VERIFY.
+When used independent of -RECOVER (or -ROLLBACK), the -[NO]VERIFY option does not need database access.
+In this case, the default is -VERIFY.

 +++++++++++++++++++++++++++++
 Journal Direction Qualifiers